vrybas/dotvim/README.md

 * `,u` - Close tab with "Git Commit View" without making a commit (keeping staged and unstaged changes as is)
 * `,gm` - Read last commit message to the current buffer
+* `,go` - Read last 15 commit messages to the current buffer
 * `,wm` - Highlight everything above 50 symbols (for git commit message)
 * `,wc` - Highlight everything above 72 symbols (for git commit comments)